Before starting the thesis

 • you know the thesis requirements and evaluation criteria

-• you can accomplish the work according to the plan.
+• you can complete the thesis according to the plan.

 Research permit and ethical review for theses